UniSwarm/uDevkit-SDK/support/archi/dspic33ch/README.md

 ### IOs

-A new interupt on change system are avilable, but still compatible with old drivers.
+A new interupt on change system are available, but still compatible with old drivers.